sematext/docs/docs/logs/sending-log-events.md

 title: Sending Log Events
-description: Send new log events to Sematext using Elasticsearch API or syslog, and log shippers such as Vector, Logstash, Logagent, Fluentd, rsyslog, syslog-ng, Fluentbit and more
+description: Send new log events to Sematext using Elasticsearch API or syslog, and log shippers such as  Logstash, Fluentd, rsyslog, syslog-ng, Fluentbit and more

 The simplest way to ship logs to Sematext is via the [Discovery](discovery/intro/) screen after the [initial setup](discovery/setup/).
 Alernatively, there are many other ways to ship log events to Sematext.
 Because Sematext exposes an API compatible with Elasticsearch and OpenSearch, any of the numerous log shippers or log libraries that have Elasticsearch outputs (or "adapters") can be used to ship logs.
 Sematext also accepts syslogs.